-Years after being rejected for a job in the NBA, I’m now the Executive Vice President and Chief Marketing Officer of an amazing NBA team.
+Years after being rejected for a job in the NBA, I’m now the Executive Vice President and Chief Marketing Officer of an amazing team, fulfilling my NBA dream job.

 I consider myself blessed and grateful for this opportunity and I never take one day of it for granted.
 While I may not have become the first female coach in the NBA — I know that everything happens for a reason and that I was made for the position I am in right now.

 Melissa Proctor is a creative and strategic veteran with 10+ years of experience in brand development, digital strategy, and marketing innovation.
 She currently serves as the Chief Marketing Officer for the Atlanta Hawks.
-Want more insight into her journey from NBA ball girl to CMO?
+Want more insight into her journey to her NBA dream job?
 Follow her at https://medium.com/@msmelissammm

-Hear the stories of other thought leaders and innovators June 25–27 at Hashtag Sports 2018 in Times Square.
+Hear the stories of other thought leaders and innovators at our annual Hashtag Sports conference.